cristovomgirodo/Solve-Quadratic-and-first-level--equation/README.md

 # 2.)
 After, follow the informations of this program into the display.
 # 3.)
 In any Linux operating system, open the file RunRealsComplexRoots.py using the editor IDLE and after click in Run --> Run module and follow the informations       of this program into the display.
 # [ Warning! ]
-# Run only the file RunRealsComplexRoots.py to get the roots: the root1, root2 and root.
+# Run only the file RunRealsComplexRoots.py to get the roots: root1, root2 and root.
 The file RunRealsComplexRoots.py will run too the RealsComplexRoots.py    module.

 # Note: In 20211019 the files: RunRealsComplexRoots.py and RealsComplexRoots.py was update -- Version: 4.1
 # Note: In 20211021 the files: RunRealsComplexRoots.py and RealsComplexRoots.py was update -- Version: 4.2